 6. Close doors, block draughts and seal loose windows.

 7. Use a clothing line and/or a clothes horse.
-Tumble drier use so much electric
+Tumble dryers use so much electricity.

 8. Unplug everything that you are not using, if the plugs are awkward to reach then invest in smart plugs.

 9. Check out my previous blog post for other brilliant and productive ideas.

 10. Boil the kettle instead of waiting for the pot to boil on the stove.

 As promised here are a couple of sites to help you find the best tariffs and rates for you.